There are three types of allergies to gluten. Here's what you need to know about gluten intolerance and how you can manage it.

-Living with a gluten allergy
+Living with gluten intolerance

 If you are diagnosed with a gluten allergy, you will need to follow a gluten-free diet to eliminate foods that trigger your symptoms.
 You will also need to carefully read the labels of personal care products such as shampoo and lotion.
 Many of these contain wheat or wheat proteins, which you can absorb through your skin.

 A gluten-free diet involves more than avoiding bread and pasta.
 You may be surprised to learn that many foods contain gluten, such as soy sauce, salad dressings, beer, and even some types of ice cream.

 The American Diabetes Association and the Celiac Support Association both provide lists of foods you should avoid if you’re on a gluten-free diet.
 The Asthma and Allergy Foundation of America also provides a comprehensive list of the many names nutritional labels use for wheat.